 To my tier-two bros, Christ be with you.
 As I’ve been very clear about on this blog and with each of you directly, I’m enjoying my time off school.
 But, when school resumes I want to be diligent to post daily as a primary part of my accountability.
 It’s been said that “Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
 If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.”
 (H. James Harrington) And I agree that measuring something is key to understanding and improving.
 So, I will measure my days, especially then.

 Until seminary resumes for me, I still want to write to you.
-I want to stay in the habit of answering, “How do you feel about how you spent your day[For my partners]?”
+I want to stay in the habit of answering, “How do you feel about how you spent your day?”
 (Beyond the other scopes of this blog – which seems ever expanding from this vantage point.)

 I love being where I am.
 Hayley’s family is super good at being family and they’re really good at letting me do family with them.
 I’m not totally sure why we don’t live here and try to bring Samantha and Daniel too.
 I know for now it’s because we’re called to Crosspath’s music ministry and I’m in school… Also, it’s unlikely that I’ll find work in the area given my field of graduate studies, but I can hope… and I do.
 I’d love to persuade Samantha and Daniel to move down, keep a place for Mitch and Lori, persuade Josh and Tim to come in a few years and partner in ministry and worship with me here after they finish their schooling and as they move into “the golden years of their careers”, help Hayley to reconnect with high school friends (especially Kristen), and put down roots as we begin to parent another generation of worshiping believers.